Video Game: I, Robot

 - Eye Beams: The Big Brother's eye shoots you if he catches you mid-air.Big Brother: THE LAW NO JUMPINGUnhappy Interface Robot #1984: OH YEAH (jumps around) WHY NOTBig Brother: (opens eye, zaps the robot) THATS WHY

 - Faceless Eye: Who kills you if it catches you mid-air.

 - Palette Swap: Level 27 is the same as level 1, except that instead of touching red tiles to turn them blue, you're now touching yellow tiles to turn them green.
-Plus of course the difficulty is increased, and there's a new enemy (see Breaking the Fourth Wall above).
+Plus of course the difficulty is increased, and there's a new enemy (see Breaking the Fourth Wall above or The Fourth Wall Will Not Protect You below).
 There are 126 levels in totalnote , hence five waves (each with its distinctive palette) altogether (although the last wave is not complete).